 Organizing a Team

 Organizing a team for push loading is crucial for a smooth and safe process.
-Here’s how to do it:
+A well-coordinated team can execute a safe maneuvering process efficiently.

 Recruit Helpers: Gather a group of at least 3-4 people, depending on the weight of the vehicle.
 Ensure that all team members are physically capable of pushing the car.